ATNoG/pei-automotive-frontend/README.md

 ### 3. Open and run the app

-Open the app in Android Studio, select your device or emulator and run the app (click the green play button (▶️)).
+Open the app in Android Studio, select your device or emulator and run the app.

 And that's it!
 On the Docker logs, you should see a new device connected to the MQTT broker.
 Now, we can start using the app.